-Increased patient load makes doctors responsible for wellness issues that are beyond their typical scope.
+- Increased patient load makes doctors responsible for wellness issues that are beyond their typical scope.

 - The demands of a value-based system can lead to a tougher, less sustaining work environment for physicians.

-- Organizations which lack data managing skills find it difficult to reach value-based care objectives which might end up in hefty penalties.
+- Organizations that lack data managing skills find it difficult to reach value-based care objectives which might end up in hefty penalties.

 - Lack of transparency in data and irregularity in reporting models.

 Future Prospects of Value-based Healthcare

 Transforming from fee-to-service to value-based care will take some time and the shift might be harder than estimated.
 Physicians are finding themselves with unpredictable performance reports, and variations in performance measurement.
 There are less staff time and a lack of transparency among payers and providers.
 As the healthcare sector continues to evolve and providers accept the value-based care models, they might initially experience some financial hits but this transition eventually translates to an ideal method for decreasing the healthcare costs while expanding quality care.
 In order to succeed in this new model, providers need to garner new abilities such as making clinically combined physician networks, gathering and assimilating data, and applying analytics to find cost and prospects for quality improvement.

 Value-based healthcare is bending the cost curve, reducing redundant medical costs while improving care quality and patient engagement.
 To succeed, healthcare providers must understand that they need to engage patients, families, and consumers.
 It means captivating the patients in their healthcare outcomes from the beginning to the end.
 Healthcare providers should work to support patients in all aspects of their health and wellness journey.
 Apart from generating strategies to support a value-based model, conducting strong patient outreach within the community is also important.
 Offering positive experience and outreach by using innovative technology will deliver on the promise of quality health care at a lower cost.